Usain Bolt: 'No hard feelings' after losing Olympic gold

 The Manchester United fan also said plans were "in the pipeline" for him to train with Bundesliga side Borussia Dortmund once the athletics season concluded.

-If that plan comes to fruition, Bolt might be called upon for one final sprint test -- against Dortmund's very own speedster Pierre-Emerick Aubameyang.
+If that plan comes to fruition, Bolt might be called upon for one final sprint test -- against the German football team's very own speedster Pierre-Emerick Aubameyang.

 In November, the Gabon international threw down the gauntlet to Bolt.

-"I'm waiting for you man," Aubameyang exclusively told CNN, challenging the nine-time Olympic gold medalist to a 30m showdown.
+"I'm waiting for you man," Aubameyang exclusively told CNN, challenging him to a 30-meter showdown.
 "I hope to see you one day, and let's do this challenge!"